overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

   <img src="./Figures/wisc_logo.jpg" width="60%"/>
 </p>

-In conclusion, using pre-trained model will possibly cause some problems below:
+In general, using pre-trained model will possibly cause some problems below:

 - Misclassify objects into unnecessary categories, which could be removed
 - Low accuracy on the needed categories, which could be improved